opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 ..
 Note::

      Only routed traffic can be filtered by a central firewall.
 Devices in the same VLAN communicate directly by using ARP or NDP to discover their neighbors.
+     Such devices will not hit the Firewall/Router and you will not see any traffic on the dedicated GW device.